ivaoaero/OAuth-samples/README.md

 This example how to authenticate users on frontend-only applications without the need of a backend.

-_PS: This is how IVAO 2.0 ebsites (Webeye, FPL, Tracker) are working_
+_PS: This is how IVAO 2.0 websites (Webeye, FPL, Tracker) are working_

+### PHP without any libraries
+Example can be found [here](https://github.com/ivaoaero/OAuth-samples/tree/main/php-pure)

+This example shows both how to authenticate a user visiting your website as well as how to authenticate your backend application without any user interaction.

 ## How do I implement OAuth with IVAO APIs?

 ### Needed information